Fluxuous/CFA-L1-Marketing-Site/_posts/2015-08-27-topic-weights.md

 The L1 topic weights are obviously instructive.
 But its also helpful to contextualize them relative to what else you're going to need to learn to pass all three levels to earn the Charter.
 Why?
 Because the CFA Exam makers know that they have three levels to ensure they completely test your knowledge base, and they'll weight L1 more on areas that don't get tested later.

-So by the time you're done with the CFA curriculum you need to know (1) how to act, (2) what tools exist to evaluate investment decisions, (3) how to think about and understand all the major asset classes, and (4)how to put all of that together to help a client make the right choices for their portfolio.
+*So how do we use this to help prepare for L1?* by the time you're done with the CFA curriculum you need to know (1) how to act, (2) what tools exist to evaluate investment decisions, (3) how to think about and understand all the major asset classes, and (4)how to put all of that together to help a client make the right choices for their portfolio.

 As you can see from the different weights across the different exams, each one tends to emphasize a part of that process.